 Name VMCS Packet

 Packet Format

 7 6 5 4 3 2 1 0

-(0 0 0 0 0 0 0 1 0
+0 0 0 0 0 0 0 1 0

-- 1 1 1 0 0 1 0 0 0
+1 1 1 0 0 1 0 0

-ć 2 VMCS pointer [19:12] VMCS pointer [27:20] VMCS pointer [35:28] VMCS pointer [43:36]
+2 VMCS pointer [19:12]

-3
+3 · · VMCS pointer [27:20]

-4
+4 ter [35:28]

-5
+5 ter [43:36]

-6 VMCS pointer [51:44]
+6 VMCS poin ter [51:44]]

-r [

-Dependencies TriggerEn && ContextEn; Also in VMX operation.Generation ScenarioGenerated on successful VMPTRLD, and optionally on PSB+, SMM VM exits, and VM entries that return from SMM (see Section 33- 53).
+Dependencies TriggerEn && ContextEn; Also in VMX operation.
+Generation Scenario Generated on successful VMPTRLD, and optionally on PSB+, SMM VM exits, and VM entries that return from SMM (see Section 34-53).

-Description The VMCS packet provides a VMCS pointer for a decoder to determine the transition of code contexts:

-On a successful VMPTRLD (i.e., a VMPTRLD that doesn't fault, fail, or VM exit), the VMCS packet contains the logical processor's VMCS pointer established by VMPTRLD (for subsequent execution of a VM guest context).
+Description On a successive s In a succession of a VMCS pointer established by VMPTRLD (for subsequent execution of a VM guest context).
 An SMM VM exit loads the logical processor's VMCS pointer with the SMM-transfer VMCS pointer.
 If the "conceal VMX from PT" VM-exit control is 0 (see Section 34.5.1), a VMCS packet provides this pointer.
 See Section 34.6 on tracing inside and outside STM.
 A VM entry that returns from SMM loads the logical processor's VMCS pointer from a field in the SMM-transfer VMCS.
 If the "conceal VMX from PT" VM-entry control is 0, a VMCS packet provides this pointer.
 Whether the VM entry is to VMX root operation or VMX non-root operation is indicated by the PIP.NR bit.
-A VMCS packet generated before a VMCS pointer has been loaded, or after the VMCS pointer has been cleared will

-set all 64 bits in the VMCS pointer field.
-VMCS packets will not be seen on processors with IA32_VMX_MISC[bit 14]=0, as these processors do not allow TraceEn to be set in VMX operation.
+A VMCS packet generated before a VMCS pointer has been loaded, or after the VMCS pointer has been cleared will set all 64 bits in the VMCS pointer field.
+VMCS packets will not be seen on processors with IA32_VMX_MISC[bit 14]=0, as these processors do not allow

-Application The purpose of the VMCS packet is to help the decoder uniquely identify changes in the executing software context in situations that CR3 may not be unique.
+Application in situations When a VMC If there with hence p 34.4.1).
+Fi Otherwise base point TraceEn to be set in VMX operation.
+The purpose of the VMCS packet is to help the decoder uniquely identify changes in the executing software context in situations that CR3 may not be unique.
 When a VMCS packet is encountered, a decoder should do the following: If there was a prior unbound FUP (that is, a FUP not preceded by a packet such as MODE.TSX that consumes it, and it hence pairs with a TIP that has not yet been seen), then this VMCS is part of a compound packet event (Section 34.4.1).
 Find the ending TIP and apply the new VMCS base pointer value to the TIP payload IP.
 Otherwise, look for the next VMPTRLD, VMRESUME, or VMLAUNCH in the disassembly, and apply the new VMCS base pointer on the next VM entry.
 For examples of the packets generated by these flows, see Section 34.7.